ychai23/CS611_Legends-of-Valor/lv/README.txt

 ## How to compile and run
 ---------------------------------------------------------------------------
-1. Navigate to the directory "mh" after unzipping the files
+1. Navigate to the directory "lv" after unzipping the files
 2. Run the following instructions: javac *.java java Main